abhishek-kumar-code/Redfish_Public/profiles/Redfish Interoperability Profiles.md

 The Redfish Interoperability Profile concept was created to simplify that process, by providing a means to communicate the functionality provided with a single statement - that an implementation meets the requirements set forth in a Redfish Interoperability Profile.

-## Design Tenets
+## Design tenets

 All profile entries (at the Profile, Resource, or Property level) are "additive".
 That is, each requirement can only apply more rigid requirements which override less rigid requirements.

 Profile requirements do not allow for exclusions of data.
 Implementations are able to provide more data in their resources than required by a profile, as an implementation likely addresses multiple use cases or Profiles.
 This include both standard properties and OEM extensions.

-# Profile Tools
+# Profile tools

 A free, open source utility has been created by the SPMF to verify that a Redfish Service implementation conforms to the requirements included in a Redfish Interoperability Profile.
-The Redfish Interop Validator is available for download from the DMTF's organization on Github at https://github.com/DMTF/Redfish-Interop-Validator
+The Redfish Interop Validator is available for download from the DMTF's organization on Github at: https://github.com/DMTF/Redfish-Interop-Validator

+# Profile repository

+Redfish Interoperability Profiles published or re-distributed by the DMTF are available for download from the Redfish Profile Repository located at: http://redfish.dmtf.org/profiles

-# Profile Document Definition
+# Profile document definition

 A Redfish Interoperability Profile is specified in a JSON document.
 The JSON objects and properties contained in the document are described in this specification, and are also available in a JSON-schema form (RedfishInteroperabilityProfile.v1_x_x.json) from the DMTF's Redfish Schema repository at http://redfish.dmtf.org/profiles for download.
 The json-schema can be used to validate a Profile document to ensure compatibility with automated conformance tools or utilities.

 The JSON document structure is intended to align easily with JSON payloads retrieved from Redfish Service implementations, to allow for easy comparisons and conformance testing.
 Many of the properties defined within this structure have assumed default values that correspond with the most common use case, so that those properties can be omitted from the document for brevity.

+## Filename conventions

+The JSON document describing a Profile follows the Redfish Schema file naming conventions from the Redfish Specification.
+The filename format for Profiles shall be formatted as:

+  *ProfileName.vMajorVersion_MinorVersion_Errata.json*

+For example, version 1.2.0 of the BasicServer profile would be named "BasicServer.v1_2_0.json".
+The format shall include the Profile name and Profile version matching those property values within the document.

 ## Basic functions